shmup/pinned-tab-fix/README.md

 - Check for "about:newtab" via the url

 ### [v2.2.0] (Firefox 48.0 - *)
-- Swich from callbacks to promises
+- Switch from callbacks to promises

 ### [v2.1.0] (Firefox 48.0 - Firefox 60.0a1)
 - Always activate new tabs